 You are a male donor with less than 12 weeks' interval between donations.

-You are a female donor who had given blood in the last 12 weeks (16 weeks as a rule).
+You are a female donor who had given blood in the last 16 weeks.

 You have a chesty cough, sore throat or active cold sore.